stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

   - {anchor: "errors_hdfs", title: "My job fails early with a java.io.EOFException.
 What could be the cause?"}
   - {anchor: "errors_keys", title: "My program does not compute the correct result.
 Why are my custom key types are not grouped/joined correctly?"}
   - {anchor: "errors_instantiation", title: "I get a <em>java.lang.InstantiationException</em> for my data type, what is wrong?"}
-  - {anchor: "errors_visualization", title: "I get a <em>java.lang.UnsatisfiedLinkError</em> when starting the runtime visualization.
-How can I fix that?"}
   - {anchor: "errors_stop_stratosphere", title: "I can't stop Stratosphere with the provided stop-scripts.
 What can I do?"}
   - {anchor: "errors_out_of_memory", title: "I got an <em>OutOfMemoryException</em>.
 What can I do?"}
   - {anchor: "errors_huge_tm_log", title: "Why do the TaskManager log files become so huge?"}